freetrade-io/ts-firebase-driver-testing/README.md

 ### What is this for?

-_firebase-driver-testing_ is intended to make it easier to write higher-level tests for business logic in Firebase applications.
+_ts-firebase-driver-testing_ is intended to make it easier to write higher-level tests for business logic in Firebase applications.

 For example, this kind of test case: